hazzuk/compose-backupdate/README.md

 # compose-backupdate
 <img src="header.webp">

-Bash script to perform backups with updates, and scheduled backups for docker compose stacks.
+Bash script to perform backups with updates, or scheduled backups for docker compose stacks.

-See offical Docker documentation for more details on ['Back up, restore, or migrate data volumes'](https://docs.docker.com/engine/storage/volumes/#back-up-restore-or-migrate-data-volumes).
+See the offical Docker documentation for more details on ['Back up, restore, or migrate data volumes'](https://docs.docker.com/engine/storage/volumes/#back-up-restore-or-migrate-data-volumes).

 ## Setup